collapsed-stacks/atheism/questions/1405/what-kinds-of-evidence-could-convince-you-to-believe-in-god-are-there-any.md

 - posted by: [edelwater](https://stackexchange.com/users/-1/562-edelwater) on 2010-12-28
 - score: 0

-<p>This is a non question by the way it is stated. "believe in God".</p>
+This is a non question by the way it is stated. "believe in God".

-<p>For 5.000 years people believed in multiple Gods like Osiris, Isis, Horus and so on.
+For 5.000 years people believed in multiple Gods like Osiris, Isis, Horus and so on.
 They were based on representations of the natural phenomena.
-I think this question is very much influenced by being in a culture believing in a Judaic God (f.y.i.: invented in the same Egypt, original 5 books about it written in the same egypt) (but long after papyrus created philosophy which created the sciences).</p>
+I think this question is very much influenced by being in a culture believing in a Judaic God (f.y.i.: invented in the same Egypt, original 5 books about it written in the same egypt) (but long after papyrus created philosophy which created the sciences).

-<p>A better phrase would be "what would it take to believe in Osiris" or "what would it take to believe in Santa Claus".</p>
+A better phrase would be "what would it take to believe in Osiris" or "what would it take to believe in Santa Claus".

-<p>Well.. probably lobotomy or total crazyness</p>
+Well.. probably lobotomy or total crazyness